kevinsoenandar-dbt/shared-macro/README.md

 5. **Modify macros and tests to fit your needs**
 6. **Publish your package for team consumption**

-This pattern provides a robust foundation for building and maintaining shared dbt utilities across your organization.
+This pattern provides a robust foundation for building and maintaining shared dbt utilities across your organisation.